Chisomnwa/random_user_generator/README.md

   * Create your projct folder
   * Deploy Airflow on Docker Compose by fetching docker-copmpose.yaml and set
   * Create your necessary files like the `.env`, `Dockerfile`, and `requirements.txt` files.
+  * Create your functions that you will use to get the data, from the APIU, extract the necessary columns, and load the data into Amazon S3.

+  ## At the end, you will have:
   * **random_users folder** has the:

     * **get_data.py** - file that contains the function that gets the data from the API